win7user10/Laraue.Apps.Docs/src/Laraue.Apps.Docs.ApiHost/docs/projects/telegram-net.md

 | Downloads    | ![latest version](https://img.shields.io/nuget/dt/Laraue.Telegram.NET.Core) |
 | Github       | [Laraue.Telegram.NET](https://github.com/win7user10/Laraue.Telegram.NET)    |

-## A few more words about Telegram bots
+## A Few More Words About Telegram Bots
 Telegram offers a versatile platform, allowing to build bots for automating tasks, create interactive tools.
 It provides a low-barrier entry point to learn bot development, automate project workflows, and create engaging interfaces for the applications, eliminating from the requirement to invent interface blocks, design etc.

-## The main problems tried to be solved
+## The Main Problems This Library Tries to Solve
-The Telegram API is designed to provide an easy start of bots creating.
-It doesn't impose to think about the app architecture, and sometimes it leads to the apps with a big if-else entrypoint that is hard to maintain.
-Something like that
+The Telegram API is designed for easy bot creation but doesn't enforce good architectural patterns.
+This often leads to monolithic entry points filled with `if-else` chains, which are hard to maintain.
 ```
 if (request.Message?.Text == "/Start")
 {